Clinical Pastoral Education Program

 Completion of Admissions Procedure

 Internship (26 Weeks)

 This program is for people from all walks of life who want to achieve the goals of CPE while maintaining their employment.
-One unit of CPE is completed in six months.
-A minimum of 15 hours per week of pastoral ministry and education are completed at UnityPoint Health - Meriter.
-This program is open to lay people, clergy, parish nurses, seminarians and parish visitation personnel.
+One unit of CPE is completed in 26 weeks.
+A minimum of 15 hours per week of clinical pastoral experience and education are completed at Meriter.
+This program is open to lay people, clergy, seminarians and other spiritual caregivers.
 It is well suited for those who serve solo or in isolated settings, and for those who are looking for collegial support.

 Begins in August and March